Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Serving as a direct follow-up to the 1974 classic directed and co-written by the late Tobe Hooper, the upcoming movie finds Leatherface (the chainsaw-wielding maniac who likes to peel off and wear other people's faces) terrorizing a new group of young people unlucky enough to disturb his precarious isolation in the small Texas town of Harlow.

 The cast of characters includes: Melody (Sarah Yarkin); her teenage sister, Lila (Elsie Fisher); and their two friends, Dante (Jacob Latimore) and Ruth (Nell Hudson).
-Olwen Fouéré steps into the supporting role of Sally Hardesty, the first girl to ever escape the clutches of Leatherface.
+Olwen Fouéré (The Northman) steps into the supporting role of Sally Hardesty, the first girl to ever escape the clutches of Leatherface.
 Marilyn Burns, who played Sally in the original, sadly passed away in 2015 at the age of 65.

 Watch the trailer (complete with the series' iconic and unnerving flashbulb sound effect) below: